 What Is a Dental Emergency?

 A dental emergency is any kind of situation where you require immediate treatment from a dental professional.
 At our office, we understand that some accidents happen after business hours, and that it can be hard to find someone to give you the proper care.
-If you have a dental emergency, we encourage you to contact our office and schedule a time to meet with Drs.
-Umansky, Nikmard, Farmer, and Zafer at the soonest time possible.
+If you have a dental emergency, we encourage you to contact our office and schedule a time to meet with Dr. Umansky at the soonest time possible.
 Our dentists can treat you for a variety of dental emergencies, including:

 - Lasting and intense dental pain

 - Torn or damaged soft tissue in the mouth, including the gums, lips, and cheeks